jdmagasin/nifH_amplicons_DADA2/README.md

     pipeline uses the descriptions to partition the samples into "processing groups" which are run separately through DADA2.
 Advantages of this approach include:

-       1. Results organized hierarchically e.g. DNA/Station41/SizeFrac_0.2.
+       1. Results organized hierarchically e.g., DNA/Station41/SizeFrac_0.2.
        2. Faster processing by DADA2.
        3. Separate error models for each processing group.